dleidert/openmediavault-upgrade/README.md

 ## Usage

 Login to the system locally or remotely (via SSH).
-Download the tarball, unpack it, and run the script:
+Download the tarball, unpack it, and run the script as root (or via _sudo_):

 ```
 wget -qO- https://github.com/dleidert/openmediavault-upgrade/archive/2.0.tar.gz | tar -xz
 cd openmediavault-upgrade-2.0
-./omv-release-upgrade-3
+sudo ./omv-release-upgrade-3
 ```

 The scripts will run without asking you back.
 They will exit if an error